 For a more traditional local affair, how about going ‘trigging’.
 On Good Friday, folk gather along the Helford River to gather ‘trigg meat’ – in English (as opposed to Cornish!) that is shellfish found at the point of low tide.
 So, go cockling!

 April is also the month of the Bolster Day celebrations in St Agnes on Cornwall’s north coast, with processions of an evil giant, festivities and a barbecue.
-So if Cornish culture is appealing, look up events and things to do on The Classic Guide (see bottom of page).
+So if Cornish culture is appealing, head to this weird and wonderful festival.

 If you’re staying in a holiday cottage in DEVON